BetterConfig/BetterConfigClient-java/README.md

         // parser.parseValue(Boolean.class, newConfiguration, "key-of-my-awesome-feature")
     });
 ```
+You can check this in action in the [Android sample](https://github.com/BetterConfig/BetterConfigClient-java/tree/dev/samples/android).
 #### 2. Expiring cache policy
 This policy uses an expiring cache to maintain the internally stored configuration.
 ##### Cache refresh interval